hast0011/openhab-addons/bundles/org.openhab.io.openhabcloud/README.md

 ## Configuration

-After installing this add-on, you will find configuration options in the openHAB portal under _Settings -> Other Services -> openHAB Cloud_:
+After installing this add-on, you will find configuration options in the openHAB portal under _Configuration -> Services -> openHAB Cloud -> CONFIGURE_:

 ![Configuration](contrib/doc/cfg.png)